Welcome to Easy EdgeDB! It’s an illustrated textbook designed as a one-stop shop for learning EdgeDB.

-Much of our learning material can be found in the interactive tutorial, documentation and blog posts, but we also wanted to put something together that immerses the learner for longer - a full book.
-The result is Easy EdgeDB: a book large enough (and fun enough) to make any interested beginner into a comfortable intermediate EdgeDB user by the end.
+While plenty of learning material can be found in the documentation, interactive tutorial, and blog posts, we wanted to put together a more immersive experience: a full textbook.
+The result is Easy EdgeDB: a book that’s sufficiently comprehensive (and fun!) to shepherd an interested beginner through all basic and intermediate EdgeDB concepts.

 Easy EdgeDB is a bit of a unique book.
-Here’s how it differs from what you might expect from text of its type:
+Here’s how it differs from what you might expect from a typical e-book:

 Bram Stoker’s Dracula was the perfect choice for this textbook for a few reasons: